jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 4th year full-time PhD student at School of Computer Science and Engineering, [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx).
+I am a 4th year full-time Ph.D student at School of Computer Science and Engineering, [Nanyang Technological University](https://www.ntu.edu.sg/Pages/home.aspx).
 My supervisor is Prof [Tan Rui](https://www.ntu.edu.sg/home/tanrui/).
 My research interest is exploiting physical knowledge into AIoT.
 Specifically, I exploit the first principles, together with state-of-the-art machine learning to address the challenges of data scarcity, labeling or the domain shifts in AIoT applications.
 You can find more about our researches at [NTU IoT Sensing Group website](https://ntuiot.xyz/).

 I obtained the bachelor's degree from School of Electrical and Electronic of Engineering with 2nd upper degree in 2015 at Nanyang Technological University.
 Thereafter, I spent four years at [Micron Technology, Singapore](https://www.micron.com/) prior starting my PhD degree.
 I really appreciate about this journey, Micron colleagues are very nice and I've had unforgetful memories there.